ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 </details>

 ---

-3. How is a decision tree built?
+Q. How is a decision tree built?

 <details><summary><b>Answer</b></summary>
 The main purpose of DTs in machine learning is to model data by learning simple decision rules inferred from the attributes of the datasets.
 A decision tree can be seen as piecewise constant approximation.